adarshpremshukla/Heart_Disease_Prediction/README.md

 ## Modules:
-### Patient Login: The patient logs in to the system using his ID and Password.
+<p> Patient Login: The patient logs in to the system using his ID and Password.</p>
 ### Patient Registration: If the Patient is a new user, he will enter his personal details he will user ID and password through which he can log in to the system.
 ### My Details: The patient can view his personal details.
 ### Disease Prediction: The patient will specify the input parameter values.
 The system will take input values and predict the disease based on the input data values specified by the patient and the system will also suggest doctors based on the locality